 Comments and Feedback

-• A visitor writes on November 28, 2011: "I made the Pumpkin Cheesecake for Thanksgiving this year and it was a huge success!!
+• Comments from a visitor on November 28, 2011: "I made the Pumpkin Cheesecake for Thanksgiving this year and it was a huge success!!
 Instead of a graham cracker crust I used the Triple Ginger Cookies from Trader Joes.
 It was my first time combining pumpkin pie and cheesecake and it was a to die for recipe!!!
 My entire family loved it and it will definitely be making an appearance at gatherings for many years to come!!
 I can't wait to make it again!"

-• A visitor writes on January 02, 2011: "I made your wonderful Fresh Pumpkin Cheesecake for our Traditional American Thanksgiving here in Italy this year.
+• Comments from a visitor on January 02, 2011: "I made your wonderful Fresh Pumpkin Cheesecake for our Traditional American Thanksgiving here in Italy this year.
 I had left over Cranberry Sauce and I did not want to throw it out, as it is difficult to come by here in Italy, so I froze it.
 I wanted to make another Cheesecake for New Year's, so I defrosted the cranberry sauce, strained it with cheesecloth to take out some of the liquid and added IT to the cheesecake recipe instead of the pumpkin pulp and spices.
 IT WAS WONDERFUL.
 I only had the jellied kind, but I think it will be even more spectacular with the whole berry.
 Thanks!"

 Complete Water Bath Canner Kit

 This is the same type of standard canner that my grandmother used to make everything from applesauce to jams and jellies to tomato and spaghetti sauce!.
-This complete kit includes everything you need: the canner, jar rack, jar grabber tongs, lid lifting wand, six pint jars with lids and rings, a plastic funnel, labels, bubble freer, and the bible of canning, the Ball Blue Book.
-You'll never need anything else except more jars and lids!
+This complete kit includes everything you need: the canner, jar rack, Jar grabber tongs, lid lifting wand, six pint jars with lids and rings, a plastic funnel, labels, bubble freer, and the bible of canning, the Ball Blue Book.
+You will never need anything else except more jars and lids!

 Deluxe Food Strainer & Sauce Maker